Synergies in Communication (SiC)

 Section 3: Romanian Cultural and Linguistic Studies (online)

 Romanian academia play an important role in building bridges between values, traditions and representations attached to Romania and to other cultural areas – in Europe or worldwide.
-We propose to focus on the presence of Romanian culture in other countries, to strengthening connections between Romania and other cultures, to the teaching of Romanian culture and language to foreigners, with a view to using such cultural and linguistic knowledge in a multicultural context.
+We propose to focus on the presence of Romanian culture in other countries, to strengthening connections between Romania and other cultures, to the teaching of Romanian culture and language to foreigners in Romania and abroad, with a view to using such cultural and linguistic knowledge in a multicultural context.
 Papers are invited on, but not limited to topics such as:

 - Romanian cultural studies – literary, translation, socio-linguistic, pragmatic studies;